AI Concept Envisioning (ACE) Toolkit

 Graduate Design Assistant | UX Designer

-I led the systems design for the toolkit, defined its structure and flow, and facilitated design sessions to understand where designers struggle during AI concept ideation.
-I created mid to high fidelity prototypes in Figma, built storyboard walkthroughs to visualize early workflows, and presented findings and iterations for faculty review.
-Over 9 months, I collaborated with 4 design researchers using a research-through-design approach to explore how reflective scaffolds, visual systems, and structured prompts could support more intentional AI concepting.
+I led systems design for the toolkit, defining its structure, flow, and components.
+I facilitated design sessions, built prototypes and storyboards, and presented iterations for faculty review.
+Over 9 months, I collaborated with 4 design researchers using a research-through-design approach to explore how structured prompts and visual scaffolding could support more intentional AI concepting.

 IMPACT